Best Backpacking Sleeping Bags of 2024

-We’ve collectively spent over 1,000 nights in the backcountry testing the best sleeping bags on the market.
+We’ve collectively spent over 1,000 nights in the backcountry testing the best backpacking sleeping bags on the market.
 From frigid evenings at high altitude to hot nights in the Sonoran Desert – we’ve encountered it all.
+We look at warmth, comfort, weight and packability, user-friendliness, and durability.
 Our expertise comes from hands-on experience, and we’ll guide you to the best sleeping bag option for you in our reviews below.

 Check out this quick list of our favorite sleeping bags, or continue scrolling to see our full list with in-depth reviews.

-Exceptionally high-quality & warm: Western Mountaineering UltraLite 20 ($620)
+Exceptionally High-Quality & Warm Sleeping Bag: Western Mountaineering UltraLite 20 ($620)

 Feathered Friends Swallow YF 20 / Egret YF 20